sympower/dt-data-load-tool/docs/website/docs/running-in-production/running.md

 1. **Terminal exceptions** are exceptions that **should not be retried** because the error situation will never recover without intervention.
 Examples include missing config and secret values, most of the `40x` HTTP errors, and several database errors (i.e., missing relations like tables).
-Each destination has its own set of terminal exceptions that `dlt` tries to preserve.
+Each destination has its own set of terminal exceptions that `data_load_tool` tries to preserve.
 2. **Transient exceptions** are exceptions that may be retried.